jpnielsen/wavetables/README.md

 Generates a wavetable of 2048 x 128 x 32 bit float.

-Disclaimer: I'm not very skilled in python programming, A better/faster method could easily be made by someone with python skills.

-## gen_wav2_float.py

 Me: """optimize the code by using numpy array and vectorization of the code.""" <br>
 CoPilot: generates gen_wav2_float.py<br>
 Me: that's faster.<br>